Evidence Level

 What is the recommended dosage of Beta-1,3 Glucan?

-Reported potential side effects may include: Generally well tolerated at typical supplemental doses (250–900 mg/day).
+For most healthy adults, Beta-1,3 Glucan is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at typical supplemental doses (250–900 mg/day).
 Mild GI symptoms possible at higher doses or in sensitive individuals.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Beta-1,3 Glucan is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Immunosuppressants (cyclosporine, tacrolimus, methotrexate) — beta-glucans stimulate innate immunity and may reduce drug efficacy; discuss with clinician.
+Possible interactions include: Immunosuppressants (cyclosporine, tacrolimus, methotrexate) — beta-glucans stimulate innate immunity and may reduce drug efficacy; discuss with clinician.
 Anticoagulants — limited interaction data; monitor at high doses.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)